Chidiogo-Ezeozue/My-First-Data-Analysis-Repo/README.md

 -------
 ## Recommendation

-* Sellers should a broader focuse on luxury models like Mercedez, Cclass, Audi, etc., as it has updated technology and yields higher capital for turn over.
+* Sellers should a have broader focus on luxury models like Mercedez, Cclass, Audi, etc., as it has updated technology and yields higher capital for turn over.

 * Sellers should ensure consistent availability of cheaper brands like Toyota and Ford because they are more affordable, hence, accessible to a wide range of buyers.
 These cars typically have lower maintenance, making them more economical to own and operate.